-- (a) When Available. - (1) An aggrieved party, including the State of Alaska, may petition the appellate court as provided in Rule 403 to review any court order or decision that is not appealable under Rule 202 and is not subject to a petition for hearing under Rule 302.
-In addition, a defendant may petition the supreme court as provided in Rule 403(h) to review an unsuspended sentence of imprisonment that is not appealable under Appellate Rule 215(a)(1), and a victim as defined in AS 12.55.185 may petition the court of appeals as provided in Rule 403(i) to review an unsuspended sentence of imprisonment that is below the applicable presumptive sentencing range.
+- (a) When Available. - (1) An aggrieved party, including the State of Alaska, may petition the appellate court as provided in Rule 403 to review any court order or decision of the trial court, that is not appealable under Rule 202, and is not subject to a petition for hearing under Rule 302, in any action or proceeding, civil or criminal.
+In addition, a defendant may petition the supreme court as provided in Rule 403(h) to review an unsuspended sentence of imprisonment which that is not appealable under Appellate Rule 215(a)(1), and a victim as defined in AS 12.55.185 may petition the court of appeals as provided in Rule 403(i) to review an unsuspended sentence of imprisonment that is below the applicable presumptive sentencing range.
 An order from an individual judge of the court of appeals is not reviewable under this rule.

-- (2) A petition for review shall be directed to the appellate court that would have jurisdiction over an appeal or petition for hearing from a final judgment or decision of the court in the action or proceeding in which it arises. - (b) When Granted.
+- (2) A petition for review shall be directed to the appellate court which that would have jurisdiction over an appeal or petition for hearing from the a final judgment or decision of the trial court in the action or proceeding in which it arises. - (b) When Granted.
 Review is not a matter of right, but will be granted only where the sound policy behind the rule requiring appeals or petitions for hearing to be taken only from final judgments or decisions is outweighed because:

-- (3) The court has so far departed from the accepted and usual course of proceedings, or sanctioned such a departure, as to call for the appellate court's power of supervision and review; or - (4) The issue is one that might otherwise evade review, and an immediate decision by the appellate court is needed for guidance or is otherwise in the public interest.
+- (3) The trial-court has so far departed from the accepted and usual course of judicial-proceedings, or so far-sanctioned such a departure by an inferior court or administrative tribunal, as to call for the appellate court's power of supervision and review; or - (4) The issue is one which that might otherwise evade review, and an immediate decision by the appellate court is needed for the guidance of the lower courts or is otherwise in the public interest.